Study PMBOK 8 inclusion and remote collaboration for PMP 2026: participation, distributed teams, decision quality, and silent-exclusion traps.

 Explanation: B is best because the problem is not only scheduling.
 It is inclusion, information quality, and downstream execution risk.
 A, C, and D all protect convenience over contribution and decision quality.

-After this section, move to culture traps and recovery so the pattern becomes easier to spot when a team is already underperforming.
-When your practice misses come from treating remote or diverse-team friction as something people should absorb silently, use the free PMP 2026 practice preview on web and review what environmental change the stronger answer made.
+After this section, move to Culture Traps and Recovery so the pattern becomes easier to spot when a team is already underperforming.
+If your misses come from treating remote or diverse-team friction as something people should absorb silently, review PMP 2026 Question Patterns and use the PMP 2026 practice page on external practice to check what environmental change the stronger answer made.